 The Aikido Bokken and other equipment that you may use in your training says a lot about you.
 You'll need a bokken, and Aikido supplies that are of good quality, and one's that will survive the heaviest type of training.

 Unfortunately, if you buy cheap training aids, they will not stand up to hard consistent practice, so it is vital to get well made equipment.

 I suggest you use good quality bokken, jo staff, tanto, hakama, gi, and other equipment for both traditional and modern martial arts.

-Historically, bokken are as old as Japanese swords, and were used for the training of warriors.
-The bokken is a wooden training tool for those martial artists interested in learning the use of a sword.
+Historically, bokken are as old as Japanese swords, and were used for the training of true warriors.
+The bokken is a safer wooden training tool for those martial artists interested in learning the use of a sword.

-White oak bokken and Jo staff are a little stronger, so are less likely to be damaged if you use them in contact training.
+White oak bokken and Jo staff are a little stronger, so are less likely to be damaged if you use them in full contact training.

 Aikido Success Blueprint offers you Key Action Steps for Fast Results!

 Want local training in Bognor Regis UK?
 Visit...
 Arun Aikido Club